Salon Pricing Guide: How to Effectively Price your Services and Maximise Profitability

 Per minute rate = Cost per minute × (1 + Profit Margin)

 Do remember that different services may have different profit margins.
-So, make sure you calculate the per minute rate of each service individually based on the formula above with their respective profit margins in mind.
+So, make sure you calculate the per minute rate of each service individually based on the pricing formula above with their respective profit margins in mind.

 Step V: Calculate your service cost